tanishk-ou/pokemon_sprite_gan/README.md

-# Pokemon Sprites GAN
+# Pokémon Sprites Generator (GAN)
-Training a GAN model to generate pokemon sprites
+A Generative Adversarial Network trained to create game-style Pokémon sprites from scratch.

 In Pokémon games, "sprites" are 2D images used to represent Pokémon and other characters in the game.
 They are the visual representation of these elements on the screen, particularly in older generations of Pokémon games.

-I am going to train a GAN (Generative Adverserial Network) to generate images similar to the official Pokémon sprites used in Pokémon games.
+I am going to train a GAN (Generative Adversarial Network) to generate images similar to the official Pokémon sprites used in Pokémon games.

 This project is on-going.